Mysteriouxx/maxlev_simulator/README.md

 # Maxlev Trading System Simulation Report

-## Overview
+## Executive Summary

-Maxlev is a momentum strategy that uses a high-leverage pyramiding trading system designed to optimize returns in the cryptocurrency futures market through iterative position resizing.
+MaxLev is an innovative, high-risk/high-reward directional momentum strategy designed to capitalize on trending cryptocurrencies via leveraged perpetual futures.
+With a proven track record in rigorous backtesting—achieving up to 27,072.26% returns (2022–2025) and a Sharpe ratio of 3.05—MaxLev targets risk-seeking investors such as hedge funds and crypto-native portfolios.
+Its proprietary probabilistic model and Atomic Strategy Combination Framework (ASCF) set it apart from traditional deterministic strategies.
+At this pivotal juncture, MaxLev seeks strategic direction among three options: launching an independent fund, merging with an existing hedge fund, or tokenizing the strategy on-chain.
+This proposal outlines each pathway to guide decision-making.

 The following table shows the returns over a range of price change (regardless of direction):

 ![image](https://github.com/user-attachments/assets/0bd273da-3b29-414a-a177-8d1f3797080e)